Mocap-2-to-3: Multi-view Lifting for Monocular Motion Recovery with 2D Pretraining: Experiment

 \subsection{Ablation study}

-We conduct ablation studies of Mocap-2-to-3 on the RICH~\cite{huang2022capturing} dataset, with results in Tab.\ref{tab:ablation}.
+We conduct ablation studies of Mocap-2-to-3 on the RICH~\cite{huang2022capturing} dataset, with results in \cref{tab:ablation}.
 Comparing rows 1–2 shows that decoupling local pose and global movement representations significantly improves action recognition and trajectory estimation.
 Rows 2–4 show that without pointmaps, convergence is slower at the same epoch.
-While pointmaps are not essential for model learning, training to 8000 epochs yields comparable performance.
-This demonstrates that pointmaps reduce training time by over 50\%.
-The final rows demonstrate that adding homologous 2D data during pretraining substantially improves motion quality, as reflected in PA-MPJPE and MPJPE.
+While pointmaps are not essential for model learning, training to 8k epochs yields comparable performance, showing that pointmaps reduce training time by over 50\%.
+The final rows show that adding just 175 in-domain RICH 2D sequences during pretraining substantially improves motion quality, as reflected in PA-MPJPE and MPJPE.
 Even without such data, our method outperforms GVHMR+SMPLify\cite{shen2024world,bogo2016keep}, confirming the robustness of our lifting framework.
-These findings suggest that simply annotating 2D data can effectively enhance 3D motion estimation performance, opening new possibilities for improving the generalization capability of human 3D motion recovery models.
+These findings suggest that simply using 2D data can effectively enhance 3D motion estimation performance, opening new possibilities for improving the generalization capability of human 3D motion recovery models.